tapdata/tapdata-docs/docs/prerequisites/cloud-databases/tencentdb-for-mongodb.md

 MongoDB 3.2、3.4、3.6、4.0、4.2

-> Since Tapdata data synchronization is currently based on MongoDB's Change Stream, which supports multi-table merging, and MongoDB officially supports Change Stream from version 4.0, please try to ensure that the source and target databases are both version 4.0 and above.
+> Since TapData data synchronization is currently based on MongoDB's Change Stream, which supports multi-table merging, and MongoDB officially supports Change Stream from version 4.0, please try to ensure that the source and target databases are both version 4.0 and above.

 ## Prerequisites